Ford Explorer: Sport Trac Adrenalin

 For the 2007 model year, the Ford Special Vehicle Team built the Sport Trac Adrenalin concept with a supercharged version of the 4.6 L Modular V8, with 390 hp, and featuring 21 in wheels.
 The model was planned by Ford SVT to be the successor to the F-150 Lightning sports pickup truck.
 However, the SVT version of the Adrenalin was cancelled in a cost-cutting move as part of The Way Forward.
-The Adrenalin was subsequently sold as an appearance package from 2007 to 2010.
+The Adrenalin was subsequently sold as an appearance package from 2007 until 2010.
 It had blacked-out headlights, black grill, monochrome color interior, unique front and rear bumpers, front fender vents, and molded-in running boards.
 It also came standard with 20-inch polished aluminum wheels, and the fender flares that came on the Explorer and standard Sport Trac were deleted.

 Explorer America concept

-Ford unveiled an Explorer America concept vehicle at the 2008 North American International Auto Show.
-The Explorer America concept is built on a unibody platform to reduce weight and improve driveability, migrating from the body-on-frame platform of the fourth generation Explorer.
-It is designed for up to six passengers while improving fuel economy by 20 to 30 percent relative to the current V6 Explorer.
-The powertrain packages in the concept vehicle include a 2 L four-cylinder turbocharged direct injection EcoBoost gas engine with 275 hp and 280 ft.lbf of torque, and a 3.5 L V6 version EcoBoost with 340 hp and up to 340 ft.lbf of torque.
+Ford unveiled the Explorer America concept vehicle at the 2008 North American International Auto Show.
+The concept design uses a unibody platform to reduce weight and improve driveability, migrating from the body-on-frame platform of the fourth generation Explorer.
+It has room for six passengers while improving fuel economy by 20 to 30 percent relative to the current V6 Explorer.
+The powertrain in the concept include a 2 L four-cylinder turbocharged direct injection EcoBoost gas engine with 275 hp and 280 ft.lbf of torque or a 3.5 L V6 version EcoBoost with 340 hp and up to 340 ft.lbf of torque.